mahmudurmahid/individual-full-stack-project/README.md

 - **Manage Users**: Admins can view and delete user accounts, which cascade-delete related bookings and events.
 - **Approve Content**: Admins approve event submissions and gallery uploads.
 - **Handle Bookings**: Admins can manage bookings directly from the admin interface.

+---

+### **Future Development**

+For future versions of MusicMatch, the following features will enhance its database schema and security:

+1. **Payment Integration**:
+   - Adding support for secure payment gateways (e.g., Stripe or PayPal) to process event ticket purchases.
+2. **Feedback System**:
+   - Users will be able to leave reviews for events and organizers.
+3. **Enhanced User Authentication**:
+   - Integration with social login options (e.g., Google or Facebook) via Django AllAuth.
+4. **Advanced Search Filters**:
+   - Adding search options for events based on `music_genre`, `venue`, or `date`.